iures/daiv-worklog/README.md

 # Daiv Worklog

-A plugin for the daiv CLI tool.
+A plugin for the [daiv](https://github.com/iures/daiv) CLI tool that helps you track and manage your work activities.
+This plugin provides seamless integration with daiv's standup functionality, allowing you to log your work and generate standup reports.

+## Features
+- Adds context to daiv's standup command

 ## Installation